 What should you share?

 Remember our purpose is to build expertise, authority and trust (E-A-T), but also to inform or entertain the host’s audience.
 So anything that showcases your expertise and establishes you as an authority, and allows you to build trust and connection with your host’s audience is a good fit.
-In my case I could talk on any number of topics, but it made sense given timing to talk about year end review and business planning for the new year.
+In my case, I could talk on any number of topics, but it made sense given the timing to talk about year-end review and business planning for the new year.

 Also remember, people often listen to podcasts on the go – running, walking, driving, doing the laundry, so you don’t want something you’re explaining in detailed steps.
 So talk more conceptually, tell stories or offer a few easy takeaways.
 Leave your in-depth information to videos, webinars, training sessions and even blogs.

 What should you expect in return for being a guest on a podcast?